Your physical therapist will work with you and your referring physician to reduce pain and restore function including:

 - Conservative treatment for numerous musculoskeletal and neuromuscular issues.

-Roger Pomeroy, PT, MSPT and Stephanie Perdue-Wetmore, PT, DPT, PhD, team up to bring more than 40 years of combined clinical experience to our patients.
+Our therapist team brings more than 40 years of clinical experience to our patients.

 Comprehensive sports medicine program provided to local athletes working closely with our local medical doctors, area orthopedic surgeons and athletic trainers.